Caitlin Davies: Return to England

 Davies wrote an illustrated non-fiction book on the bathing ponds and lido on Hampstead Heath, Taking the Waters: a swim around Hampstead Heath, and a social history of Camden Lock (2013).
-Her work has appeared in The Sunday Times, The Daily Telegraph, The Mail on Sunday, Town and Country and Tate Etc..
+Her work has appeared in The Sunday Times, The Daily Telegraph, The Mail on Sunday, Town and Country and Tate Etc.

 In 2015, Davies' non-fiction book Downstream: a history and celebration of swimming the River Thames was published.
 It was described by The Independent as "a fascinating cultural history".
 It resulted in a three-week Thames swimming showcase at the Museum of London.
-Davies' non-fiction book, Bad Girls, is a history of Holloway Prison in north London, once the largest women's prison in Western Europe.
-Bad Girls was longlisted for the Orwell Prize for Political Writing 2019.
+Davies' non-fiction book, Bad Girls, is a history of Holloway Prison in north London, formerly the largest women's prison in Western Europe.
+It was longlisted for the Orwell Prize for Political Writing 2019.

-Davies' latest book is Queens of the Underworld: a journey into the lives of female crooks, published in October 2021.
+Davies' book Queens of the Underworld: a journey into the lives of female crooks was published in October 2021.
 She received a grant from The Author's Foundation, administered by the Society of Authors, to research the book.
-She is currently researching a history of female private eyes, to be published by The History Press in 2023.
+Her latest book is Private Inquiries: The Secret History of Female Sleuths, published by The History Press in 2023.

 From 2014 to 2017, Davies worked as a Royal Literary Fund Fellow at the University of Westminster.
 She worked as an RLF Fellow at the Victoria & Albert Museum and the Science Museum from 2019-2020.
+She is currently a Writing Fellow at Kent & Medway NHS and Social Care Partnership Trust.